ltex-plus/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 - Operating system: Linux (which distribution/version), macOS xx.xx, or Windows xx
 - VS Code: 1.xx.x
-- vscode-ltex: x.xx
+- vscode-ltex-plus: x.xx
-- ltex-ls: x.xx (only if not using ltex-ls automatically downloaded by LTeX)
+- ltex-ls-plus: x.xx (only if not using ltex-ls automatically downloaded by LTeX+)
-- Java: x.xx (usually obtained with `java -version`, only if not using Java automatically downloaded by LTeX)
+- Java: x.xx (usually obtained with `java -version`, only if not using Java automatically downloaded by LTeX+)

 **Additional context/information**
 You can add any other context or information about the problem here.